Yogi-3107/1-bit_ALU_Design_and_physical_verification_using_gpdk090/README.md

 #### Design Rule Checking

-Design Rule Checks are nothing but **physical checks of metal width, pitch and spacing requirement** for the different layers which _depend on different technology nodes_.
-We need to **clean up** the DRC of the design because there is a logical connection of various components, and if they are physically connected, then it will fail the functionality of the chips, and chips won’t be able to perform a specific task.
+<p align="justify">Design Rule Checks are nothing but <b>physical checks of metal width, pitch and spacing requirement</b> for the different layers which <i>depend on different technology nodes</i>.
+We need to <b>clean up</b> the DRC of the design because there is a logical connection of various components, and if they are physically connected, then it will fail the functionality of the chips, and chips won’t be able to perform a specific task.</p>

-The layout of a design must be in accordance with a set of **predefined technology rules given by the foundry for manufacturability**.
+<p align="justify">The layout of a design must be in accordance with a set of <b>predefined technology rules given by the foundry for manufacturability</b>.
 After completion of the layout and its physical connection, an automatic program will check each and every polygon in the design against these design rules and report any violations.
-This whole process is called **Design Rule Checking (DRC)**.
+This whole process is called <b>Design Rule Checking (DRC)</b>.</p>

 There are many design rules at different technology nodes, a few of which are mentioned below:
 - Minimum width and spacing for metal